Skip to content

 }

-Number inputs will be resolved as numbers, radio inputs will be resolved as chosen value, and checkbox inputs will be resolved as boolean or string if value is given.
+Number inputs are resolved as numbers, radio inputs are resolved as the selected value, and checkbox inputs are resolved as boolean values or strings if a value is specified.

-If multiple inputs share the same name with out using [] syntax, Skapi will try to convert the values in to an array.
+When multiple inputs share the same name without using [] syntax, Skapi will attempt to convert the values into an array.

 Using Input Elements, Textarea, and Select Elements

-Skapi can also handle various input elements, including text, number, radio, checkbox, textarea, and select elements.
+Skapi can handle various input elements, including text, number, radio, checkbox, textarea, and select elements.

 html